Chapter 7 : Seven.

 "Alice," the blonde girl piped up, not missing a beat.
 "And Maddy, of course."

 Introductions aside and talk came easily with the Gryffindors, their jests tugging a smile to her lips even when she half-felt she wanted to resist it.
 For a moment she flicked her eyes to watch Tarquin, and found herself thinking perhaps Harry in close quarters was far from her worst option.
-Granted, she hardly saw the small breath of air separating her from his energetic arm gestures and easy amusement anyplace near enough, but at least he was vaguely familiar-she supposed, albeit with a smidge of doubt and definite unwillingness.
-She was uncomfortable, undeniably so, and yet, she realised she rather liked them, whether she fit amongst them or not was another matter.
+Granted, she hardly saw the small breath of air separating her from his energetic arm gestures and easy amusement anywhere enough.
+She was uncomfortable, undeniably so, and yet, she realised she sort of rather liked them.
+Watching them at least, whether she fit amongst them or not was another matter.

 Circus.
-Merlin, Madeline wondered if he knew he was one of them, owning a perfect part in the scene dancing around them.
+Merlin, Madeline wondered if he knew he was one of them, owning a perfect part in the scene dancing around them, his jester hat bells jingling madly.
 “Oh, no,” she paused, “They’re alright, really.”

 “Look at Alice,” she whispered back with vague amusement, unable to give an answer on her own behalf-she knew what his real question was, after all.
 “She’s in her element.”

 Finally, in a breath, the over-closeness of his presence faded ever so slightly and it seemed he was willing to let her weave herself into the pleasing vagueness she had stumbled to create; surrounded by other's laughter, and conversations that didn't matter.
-She felt if her words didn’t shape the true nature of what was now enveloping her so entirely, then maybe, just perhaps, she really wouldn’t want to run.
-But staying, and not running, they were two such different things.
+She felt if her thoughts didn’t attempt to shape the true nature of what was now enveloping her so entirely, then maybe, just perhaps, she really wouldn’t want to run out in to the forgiving rain that becconed.
+But staying, and not running?
+They were two such different things.
 Staying seemed a commitment, not running was merely a fancy to hold as long as it seemed fit.